 Eyes during the later years

 Just as our physical strength decreases with age, our eyes also exhibit an age-related decline in performance.
 Some age-related eye changes are perfectly normal and don’t signify any sort of disease process.
-Some however, will experience more serious age-related eye diseases that have greater potential for affecting quality of life.
+Some, however, will experience more serious age-related eye diseases that have greater potential for affecting the quality of life.
 These conditions include glaucoma and macular degeneration.

 40’s – Once you enter your 40’s it will become quite noticeable that it is harder to focus on objects up close.
 This is due to presbyopia, which is a perfectly normal loss of focusing ability due to hardening of the lens inside your eye.
 The risk for developing age-related eye diseases also increases.

 50’s – You may notice the need for more frequent changes in eyeglass or contact lens prescriptions.
 You may also find that a single prescription is no longer the best solution for all your visual needs.

 60’s & 70’s – Cataracts are considered an age-related eye disease, but they are so common among seniors that they can also be classified as a normal ageing change.
 Cataracts can begin as early as in your 50’s.
 As you enter your 70s, the chance of developing a cataract is even higher.

 Ageing is a part of life and our eyes are also affected.
 If you have any concerns it is best to give your eye doctor a call.
 Below are two major age-related eye diseases that affect many people and are leading causes of blindness across the world: